HotPocketHPE/mhguide/README.md

 [ryin77's guide](https://gamefaqs.gamespot.com/psp/943356-monster-hunter-freedom-unite/faqs/78652) - Drop rates, hitzones, motion values, and more.
 Some tips as well.

 [mazereon's Bowgun Compendium](https://gamefaqs.gamespot.com/psp/943356-monster-hunter-freedom-unite/faqs/56818) - Everything Light and Heavy Bowgun.
 Mechanics overview, equipment recommendations, and guides for gunning every monster in the game.

+[FUComplete patch](https://github.com/FUComplete/Patch) - Patch by IncognitoMan that ports the FU localization to P2G (the JP version of the game), adds all event quests, and more.
+Highly recommended if you can get the ISO file for P2G.
+Compatible with existing FU saves out of the box.

 ## Portable 3rd